Planning on taking out a loan to buy a home? Here some ways to make sure you get the best mortgage on the best terms.

 8. Calculate whether lenders will approve of your total debt-to-income ratio.
 This "back-end ratio" is a comparison of all your debts (such as monthly mortgage payments, car payments, credit card payments, and student loan payments) to your income.
 A high debt ratio indicates that your monthly expenses might be getting unmanageable.
 Most mortgage lenders prefer that your back-end ratio not exceed around 36% of your gross (pre-tax) monthly income.

 9. Consider using a mortgage broker.
-Unlike a "loan officer" who works for one bank or lender, mortgage brokers work with many lending institutions to try to find the best lender and mortgage for your particular situation.
+Unlike a "loan officer," who works for one bank or lender, mortgage brokers work with many lending institutions to try to find the best lender and mortgage for your particular situation.
 However, the broker won’t look at every available mortgage on the market.
 Instead he or she will likely find you the best option from a lender that he or she has a relationship with.
 The broker will work with you to get preapproved for a mortgage (after you decide which loan you want) and help you complete your loan application and prepare confirmation of employment and wages, financial information, credit report, and other documentation the lender needs.

 As for compensation, mortgage brokers make most of their money by marking up the costs on the loan the wholesale lender offers.
-This may get passed on to you in the form of points (one point is 1% of the loan value), processing fees, or a higher interest rate on the mortgage you’re getting.
+This might get passed on to you in the form of points (one point is 1% of the loan value), processing fees, or a higher interest rate on the mortgage you’re getting.

 10. Shop around and compare products.
 Even after careful shopping, many people have a hard time comparing loan terms and deciding whether to pay more points for a lower interest rate.
 Nolo's free mortgage comparison calculator can help.
 It allows you to enter the loan terms (rates, points, fees), as well as your estimate on how long you will stay in the house, and compare the performance of the various loans: total payments made over the course of the loan, taxes saved, and APRs.